Planning timeline information:

 Defining Gap

-Example: Infection rates of hospitalized patients increased.
-Data shows that handwashing before and after entering a patient’s room decreases infection rates.
-Documentation for this gap includes hospital infection rate data and peer reviewed research on handwashing.
+Example: Infection rates among hospitalized patients have increased.
+Evidence shows that handwashing before and after entering a patient’s room reduces infection rates.
+Supporting documentation may include hospital infection rate data and peer-reviewed research on handwashing.

 Disclosures

-All committee members and organizers need to declare any financial relationships with ineligible companies at the beginning of the planning process.
-See the Data Reporting FAQ's page through the ACCME to review ineligible companies.
-Disclosure forms are released through Highmarks.
-Disclosure Mitigation Forms (PDF) are needed for any organizers to determine their eligibility to participate in planning the learning activity.
+Ensure that all committee members and organizers disclose any financial relationships with ineligible companies at the start of the planning process.
+Refer to the Data Reporting FAQ's page through the ACCME for guidance on identifying ineligible companies.
+Disclosure forms are completed through Highmarks.
+If applicable, complete a Disclosure Mitigation Form (PDF) to assess eligibility to participate in planning the activity.

-For any Regularly Scheduled Series (RSS) applications or visual presentations, upload a completed disclosure form found on the resources page.
+For Regularly Scheduled Series (RSS) applications and visual presentations, upload a completed disclosure form available on the resources page.

 Content Validity